 Giri assisted Viswanathan Anand in his World Championship title defence against Veselin Topalov in April 2010.
 He currently lives in Holland with his Nepalese father Sanjay Giri (a Research Scientist) and Russian mother, Olga Giri.
 Anish is a typical Hindu name used in parts of the countries of India and Nepal.

-As of 1 January 2015, Giri's rating is 2784, making him the top player in the Netherlands and #7 player overall in the world.
-His FIDE rating in rapid is 2720 (world #31), and in blitz 2771 (world #13).
+Giri's highest rating to date was 2797, which also coincided with his peak ranking to date of world #5.
 He exited the Junior (U20) ranks on 1 January 2015, after being #1 Junior in the world continuously for 24 months from 1 January 2013 until the end of December 2014.
 He was also #1 Junior for the two months from 1 September 2011 until 31 October 2011, bringing the total period of his dominance of the Junior ranks to 26 months.